-If the complainant is not satisfied with the written response to their formal complaint or the way that it has been handled under stage 2, they may take the matter to a Complaints Panel appointed by the Governing Body, by emailing complaints@greenshawlearningtrust.co.uk to request a link to complete the Stage 3 Complaint Form within 20 school days of the written response from the Headteacher.
+If the complainant is not satisfied with the written response to their formal complaint or the way that it has been handled under stage 2, they may take the matter to a Complaints Panel appointed by the Governing Body, by writing to the Clerk to the Governing Body at vsisgbclerk@greenshawlearningtrust.co.uk, within 20 school days of the written response from the Headteacher, enclosing a copy of the original formal written complaint, and indicating which matters remain unresolved and/or why they are not satisfied with how the complaint has been handled.
+No new complaints may be included.

 Requests received outside of this time frame will only be considered if exceptional circumstances apply.